riscv-admin/riscv-ovpsim/README.md

 Examples: [examples](examples)

 ![](riscvOVPsim.jpg)
 riscvOVPsim is a fixed function simulation of one configurable processor model in a fixed platform.
-Full extendable platform simulations of reference designs booting etc FreeRTOS, Linux, SMP Linux etc. are available as open source and are available from [www.IMPERAS.com](http://www.imperas.com), [www.OVPworld.org](http://www.OVPworld.org).
+Full extendable platform simulations of reference designs booting FreeRTOS, Linux, SMP Linux etc. are available as open source and are available from [www.IMPERAS.com](http://www.imperas.com), [www.OVPworld.org](http://www.OVPworld.org).

 Debugging using GDB / Eclipse